-I graduated from Livingston College, Rutgers University with a BA in Journalism.
+I graduated from Livingston College, Rutgers University with a BA in Journalism and Urban Communications.
 I got my first job seven months later at The Reviews, weekly newspapers based in Piscataway and owned by the Somerville-based Somerset Press.
 Several years later, the company made me the editor of its paper in South Plainfield, the Reporter.

 That was a lot for a 20-something to handle.
 I decided to leave the business, freelanced for a while, then took two quick jobs at a credit card newsletter and a financial newsletter geared to medical professionals.